 The best science-backed supplements for stress relief

 Certain lifestyle changes can relieve stress, but research shows that some supplements may also be helpful.
-From magnesium to turmeric, here are the best science-backed supplements to help alleviate stress.
+From magnesium to turmeric, here are the best science-backed supplements for stress relief.

-If you feel that your stress levels have hit an all-time high, you’re not alone; over 33% of Americans report feeling extreme stress, 73% claim that stress has negatively impacted their mental health, and 48% say that they have trouble sleeping due to stress-related factors [
+If you feel your stress levels have hit an all-time high, you’re not alone; over 55% of Americans report feeling stressed during the day [

 1